 Get out there!

 Be willing to get to community events; serve on boards; nurture referral sources; give presentations to relevant groups.
-The more visible you are, the more people will recognize you as the technical or topical expert and will associate your name with your firm.
+The more visible you are, the more people will recognize you as a technical or topical expert and will associate your name with your firm.

 Business development is a vital role to undertake if a firm is to grow organically, but remember that it certainly doesn’t happen overnight.
 By using some of the tips outlined above, you may find it can be a very fun and rewarding experience.
 If you have any questions, please contact us.